-Brockovich’s launch of the website has created an online voice for women suffering from these side effects that coincides with FDA findings, and it’s likely that we’ll be hearing more about the dangers of Essure birth control system in the future.
+Brockovich’s launch of the website has created an online voice for women suffering from these side effects that coincide with FDA findings, and it’s likely that we’ll be hearing more about the dangers of the Essure birth control system in the future.

 “The number of these types of cases increases every day and almost all of them blame manufacturers for not testing birth control prescription drugs and medical devices enough and for failing to adequately communicate the dangers associated with them to consumers,” according to Greg Bubalo, Managing Partner of the Becker Law Office.

 If you have taken birth control prescription drugs or used birth control medical devices and suffered harmful side effects, contact an experienced Kentucky drug injury lawyer to determine whether you might be entitled to compensation for medical bills, lost wages, physical and emotional pain and suffering, and more.